The Latest Vitamin D Studies You Should Know

 This research analyzed TBS (trabecular bone score) to determine if it differs based on sex, age, race or BMI.

-The effects of vitamin D and omega-3 fatty acid supplementation was analyzed to determine its effectiveness in reducing risks for cardiovascular disease and cancer.
+The effects of vitamin D and omega-3 fatty acid supplementation were analyzed to determine their effectiveness in reducing risks for cardiovascular disease and cancer.

-The study concluded that TBS was higher in men in comparison with women, but lower in those who had high BMI, drank too much alcohol, used SSRI or had diabetes.
+The study concluded that TBS was higher in men than women but lower in those who had high BMI drank too much alcohol, used SSRI or had diabetes.

 It has also been found that a low TBS is correlated with a history of fragility fractures.

 The TBS didn’t vary depending on caffeine use, race or smoking habits.